 - WKU principal candidates will be able to develop, monitor, and adjust as required a school mission and vision that clearly reflect the goal of creating a learning culture focused on equitable opportunities and outcomes for students of all readiness levels and a school-wide emphasis on continuous improvement.
-(NELP 1.1, 1.2, 6.1; ; PSEL 1c; 2d; 3 [all indicators]; 4 [all indicators]; 5 [all indicators]; 8a, 8b, 8c, 8d, 8e; 10 [all indicators]) - 2.
-WKU principal candidates will be able to evaluate and propose improvements to systems of academic and social supports (including discipline systems, services, extracurricular activities, and accommodations) for coherence and effectiveness in meeting the full range of needs of each student.
-(NELP 1.3; PSEL 3 [all indicators]; 4 [all indicators]; 10 [all indicators]) - 3.
+(NELP 1.1, 1.2, 6.1; ; PSEL 1c; 2d; 3 [all indicators]; 4 [all indicators]; 5 [all indicators]; 8a, 8b, 8c, 8d, 8e; 10 [all indicators]) - WKU principal candidates will be able to evaluate and propose improvements to systems of academic and social supports (including discipline systems, services, extracurricular activities, and accommodations) for coherence and effectiveness in meeting the full range of needs of each student.
+(NELP 1.3; ; PSEL 3 [all indicators]; 4 [all indicators]; 10 [all indicators]) - 3.
 WKU principal candidates will be able to foster and maintain a school culture that ensures each student and family is treated fairly, respectfully, in a responsive manner and free from biases associated with characteristics such as race, culture and language, gender, disability, or special status.
-(NELP 3.4; PSEL 1c; 2d; 3 [all indicators]; 4 [all indicators]) - WKU principal candidates will be able to monitor student progress using technically appropriate systems of assessment and data collection, management, and analysis.
-(NELP 4.3; PSEL 3 [all indicators]; 10 [all indicators]) - WKU principal candidates will be able to clearly articulate, communicate, and consistently model the capability to maintain effective two-way communication with all appropriate stakeholders (e.g., students, teachers, families, community members).
-(NELP 5.1; PSEL 2e; 5 [all indicators]; 8a, 8b, 8c, 8d, 8e)
+(NELP 3.4; PSEL 1c; 2d; 3 [all indicators]; 4 [all indicators]) - 4.
+WKU principal candidates will be able to monitor student progress using technically appropriate systems of assessment and data collection, management, and analysis.
+(NELP 4.3; PSEL 3 [all indicators]; 10 [all indicators]) - 5.
+WKU principal candidates will be able to clearly articulate, communicate, and consistently model the capability to maintain effective two-way communication with all appropriate stakeholders (e.g., students, teachers, families, community members).
+(NELP 5.1; PSEL 2e; 5 [all indicators]; 8a, 8b, 8c, 8d, 8e) - 6.
+WKU principal candidates will be able to articulate and communicate expectations and processes and model the development and sustainability of a professional culture of engagement and commitment to shared vision, goals, and objectives pertaining to the education of the whole child.
+(NELP 7.2; PSEL 1c, 1d, 1e, 1f, 1g; 3[all indicators]; 5 [all indicators]; 6h; 8a, 8b, 8c, 8d, 8e; 10 [all indicators].)